ichabod801/dm/CAMPAIGN_FILES.md

 ### Skills

-The line with skills needs to start with `**Skills**`.
-The text after `**Skills**` should be skills with bonuses, each pair separated by a comma (like 'Sleight of Hand +5, Stealth +5').
+The line with skills needs have the lead 'Skills'.
+The text after the lead should be skills with bonuses, each pair separated by a comma (like 'Sleight of Hand +5, Stealth +5').
 Incorrect skill names will be entered into the creature's data incorrectly, and will not be usable by the skill command.

 ### Saves

-The line with skills needs to start with `**Saves**`.
-The text after `**Saves**` should be saves (using three letter ability names) with bonuses, each pair separated by a comma (like 'Str +8, Wis +1').
+The line with skills needs to have the lead 'Saves'.
+The text after the lead should be saves (using three letter ability names) with bonuses, each pair separated by a comma (like 'Str +8, Wis +1').
 Incorrect ability names will be entered into the creature's data incorrectly, and will not be usable by the save command.

 ### Senses

-The line with senses needs to start with `**Senses**`.
+The line with senses needs to have the lead 'Senses'.
 However, no processing is done on this line, it is just copied into the creature's data.

 ### Languages

-The line with languages needs to start with `**Languages**`.
+The line with languages needs to have the lead 'Languages'.
 However, no processing is done on this line, it is just copied into the creature's data.

 ### Challenge Rating

-The line with the challenge rating and experience points needs to start with `**Challenge**`.
+The line with the challenge rating and experience points needs to have the lead 'Challenge'.
 Egor can read fractional challenge ratings (like the orc's 1/2), but stat blocks may print strangely if you use a fractional CR without a 1 for a numerator.
-The experience points for the creature should be the second word in parentheses after the challenge rating.
+The experience points for the creature should be the second word, in parentheses after the challenge rating.
 While commas normally mess up Egor's reading of integers, they can be used here.

 Note that Egor ignores the challenge rating, it is not used by any of the commands (at the moment).
 The experience points are totaled up for creatures who are killed in combat, either through auto-kill at 0 hp or with the kill command.
 The total can be accessed with the xp command.

 ### Other Features

-Any line that starts with three asterisks (`***`) or two asterisks and an unknown name (not one of the ones listed above) is just stored as a feature of that creature.
-The text emphasized by the asterisks is assumed to be the name of the feature, and the rest of the text is stored as the description of the features.
+Any other line with a lead is just stored as a feature of that creature.
+The lead is assumed to be the name of the feature, and the rest of the text is stored as the description of the features.
 If you have two features with the same name, the second one will overwrite the first.

 #### Multi-Line Paragraphs